 Step 7: Then, discard the water in the acclimation bucket

-Step 8: After that, refill the water removed from the main aquarium from newly prepared saltwater
+Step 8: After that, refill the water removed from the main aquarium from the newly prepared saltwater

 Step 9: Finally, Keep the low lighting condition and gradually enhance it up to the preferable level